radditude/coveralls-multi/README.md

 multi:
   simplecov: coverage/.resultset.json
   lcov: coverage/lcov.info
+  excoveralls: cover/excoveralls.json
 ```

-Then run `coveralls-multi` to merge the output files and send them to Coveralls.
-In a CI environment, run `coveralls-multi` after you run your test commands.
+3. Run `coveralls-multi` to merge the output files and send them to Coveralls.
+In a CI environment, set up `coveralls-multi` as an final step after you run your test commands.

 ## Development